UniqueNetwork/mass-nfts-doc/generate.md

 Generative NFTs represent a unique art form generated through computer algorithms.
 These NFTs are crafted by combining distinct attributes such as head, eyes, mouth, etc., in a randomized manner, resulting in one-of-a-kind creations.

-This tutorial is for those who TODO хочет понять как из кусочков изображений автоматически сгенерировать коллекцию такую как криптопанки.
+This guide is intended for those who want to understand how to automatically generate a collection similar to [Substrapunks](https://unqnft.io/unique/collection/1?filterState=) from image fragments.

 This guide is perfect for beginners who don't have extensive programming knowledge.
 However, having some familiarity with using the terminal will be useful.

-By the completion of this tutorial, you will have a clear understanding of how to use scripts to generate images and NFT metadata and mint vast collections, illustrated through the example of the Square Heads collection.
+By the completion of this tutorial, you will have a clear understanding of how to use scripts to generate images and NFT metadata and mint vast collections, illustrated through the example of the [Square Heads collection](https://unqnft.io/unique/collection/282?filterState=).

 <image src="./docs/intro-generate.png"></iamge>